rodrigo-arenas/Sklearn-genetic-opt/docs/tutorials/basic_usage.rst

 .. image:: ../images/basic_usage_fitness_plot_3.png

-At last, we can check the property called ``evolved_estimator.logbook``, this is a deap's logbook which stores all the results of every individual fitted model. sklearn-genetic-opt comes with a plot function to analize this log:
+At last, we can check the property called ``evolved_estimator.logbook``, this is a DEAP's logbook which stores all the results of every individual fitted model. sklearn-genetic-opt comes with a plot function to analyze this log:

 .. code:: python3